stle1027/Masterarbeit/README.md

 Check [Tools.md](Tools.md) for intructions to build prototype and prepare weights.

 ## Acknowledgement

-This repository was built on top of [RegionCLIP](https://github.com/microsoft/RegionCLIP) and [DINOv2](https://github.com/facebookresearch/dinov2).
-We thank the effort from our community.

-## Citation
+This master thesis is based on the code of DE-ViT:

 [Arxiv Paper](https://arxiv.org/abs/2309.12969)
 ```
 @misc{zhang2023detect,